Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Best Joint Supplements

-Joint issues affect roughly 20% of dogs over the age of one, and the number climbs significantly for senior dogs and large breeds.
-Glucosamine, chondroitin, and MSM are the gold standard ingredients to look for.
+Joint issues hit about 20% of dogs over age one, and that number spikes for large breeds and seniors.
+Benny was diagnosed with hip dysplasia three years ago.
+I've tested almost everything on my spreadsheet since then.
+Glucosamine, chondroitin, and MSM are the gold standard ingredients you want.

 Nutramax Cosequin DS Plus MSM (Best Overall Joint Supplement)

-Cosequin has been the veterinary recommendation for over two decades, and the DS Plus MSM formula is the most popular version for good reason.
-It combines glucosamine, chondroitin sulfate, and MSM in clinically studied doses.
+Most vets I know recommend Cosequin.
+It's been the clinic standard for two decades, and the DS Plus MSM formula is their most popular version for good reason.
+It packs glucosamine, chondroitin sulfate, and MSM in clinically studied doses.

 Buy Cosequin DS Plus MSM on Amazon